nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 ```

 We'll calculate genotype posterior probabilities using a HWE prior (`-doPost 1`) based on the allele frequencies estimated with `-doMaf 1`
-and then output the posterior probabilities for the major/major, major/minor, minor/minor genotypes for each individual with `-doGeno 8` for
+and then output the posterior probabilities for the {major,major}, {major,minor}, {minor,minor} genotypes for each individual with `-doGeno 8` for
 the PANY population.
 We'll limit our analysis to PANY biallelic SNPs (`SNP_pval 1e-6`).
 We'll use the BAM files as input (meaning that we have
 to recalculate GLs with `-GL`).
 You could also use pre-calculated genotype likelihoods as input with `-glf` (binary) or `-glf10_text` (text).
 We'll use many of the same quality controls that we've been using throughout.